 Lemma 10.1 (Restatement of Lemma 4.2).
+Assume the existence of a classical quantum-resistant fully homomorphic encryption scheme with decryption circuit of logarithmic depth.
 Let C be an n-ary quantum circuit.
-Then C can be computed with computational $(n^2, 2n^2)$ -IDPD security in the cMPC-hybrid model, assuming the existence of classical fully homomorphic encryption schemes.
+Then C can be computed with computational $(n^2, 2n^2)$ -IDPD security in the cMPC-hybrid model.
 Moreover, the round complexity of the protocol is independent of the circuit depth.

-We next construct a protocol in the {cMPC, Comp}-hybrid model.
+We next construct a protocol in the $\{cMPC, Comp\}$ -hybrid model.
 Given the functionality Comp from the previous section, the protocol is rather simple.
-The parties first call Comp.
-This ensures that P_1 will hold a Clifford encoding of the output of each party, and cMPC will hold the keys.
-The parties then execute π{CTAR} to route each output held by P_1 to the correct party.
-Finally, if the protocol did not yet aborted, then cMPC will send the keys to each output to the corresponding party.
+The parties first call Comp, which ensures that $P_1$ will hold a Clifford encoding of the output of each party, and cMPC will hold the keys.
+The parties then execute $\pi{CTAR}$ to route each output held by $P_1$ to the correct party.
+Finally, if the protocol did not yet abort, then cMPC will send the keys to each output to the corresponding party.